 The community-led program to eradicate feral pigs by 2023 is overseen by a Steering Committee, with members from:

 - KI Council

-The Kangaroo Island Feral Pig Eradication Program is funded by State and Commonwealth Government Disaster Recovery Arrangements.
+The Kangaroo Island Feral Pig Eradication Program is jointly funded by the South Australian and Australian Governments under National Disaster Recovery Funding Arrangements.

 Manager Invasive Species